 These days, managing a third-generation family farm is tough.
 There are long hours, a lot of risk, and challenge of meeting the demands and expectations of your customers.
-Kevin and Katey Evans know it well, and revel in living up to the challenge every day at Evans Farms, a fruit and vegetable operation where they run an on-farm market.
+Kevin and Katey Evans know it well, and revel in living up to the challenge every day at Evans Farms, a more than 2,000-acre grain and produce operation where they run an on-farm market.

 The Frozen Farmer was a natural extension of the family’s mission to provide field-grown fruits and veggies, harvested at the peak of perfection, to feed your family and theirs.

 Katey’s own mother, Jo Ellen, was thrilled with the idea.
-“Making ice cream is a longtime passion of mine,” she says. “when Katey told me about the idea of creating fresh-from-the-field ice cream, nice cream and sorbet, I know I had to be involved.”
+“Making ice cream is a longtime passion of mine,” she says. “when Katey told me about the idea of creating fresh-from-the-field ice cream, "nice" cream and sorbet, I knew I had to be involved.”

 “We took my passion for ice cream and combined it with the experience Evans Farms has in local produce to make ‘nice cream,’ a product that tastes like traditional ice cream, but with less fat and more locally gown fruit for added nutritional content,” Jo Ellen says.

 The Frozen Farmer, a newly minted division of the family-owned and operated Evans Farms of Bridgeville, Del., officially opened June 18th, 2015.
 The frozen confectionary also has a mobile food truck that caters off-site fairs, festivals, private events, parties and weddings.